August 2011

 Quantitative Literacy Hits the New York Times Op-Ed Page

-In math, what we need is “quantitative literacy,” the ability to make quantitative connections whenever life requires (as when we are confronted with conflicting medical test results but need to decide whether to undergo a further procedure) and “mathematical modeling,” the ability to move practically between everyday problems and mathematical formulations (as when we decide whether it is better to buy or lease a new car).
+Quantitative Literacy Hits the New York Times Op-Ed Page Today: In math, what we need is “quantitative literacy,” the ability to make quantitative connections whenever life requires (as when we are confronted with conflicting medical test results but need to decide whether to undergo a further procedure) and “mathematical modeling,” the ability to move practically Continue reading

 This is part of what drives me crazy about debates around charter schools and “choice” in the United States.
 Every prosperous family in the Washington, DC metro area is exercising public school choice when they decide where to live.